JoanaMas/fullstack-book-manager-project/readme.md

 * Delete book from your currently reading book list
 * Mark book as finished to read
 * Finished books are stored to library
-* Single book page with posibility to write notes from the book
+* Single book page with possibility to write notes from the book
 * Write, delete & update book note
 * Counter for books finished that are stored in library
 * Counter for total pages read